 Webflow has several site plans designed for building business sites, portfolios, blogs, and other content-focused websites.
 Each plan is for one site.

-The Basic plan is billed at $18 per month if paid monthly, though you can also pay annually and save $4 per month.
+The Basic plan is billed at $14 per month if paid annually (or $18 monthly).
 This plan is for hosting a simple website with no CMS items.
-It includes a custom domain, 500 monthly form submissions, and 50GB of monthly bandwidth.
+It includes a custom domain, unlimited form submissions, and 10GB of monthly bandwidth.

-The CMS plan comes in at $29 per month with a $6 per month discount if paid by the year.
-This plan is great for blogs and content sites, as it includes a custom domain, 2,000 CMS items, 1,000 monthly form submissions, and 200GB of bandwidth.
-You’ll also be able to grant editing access to two more users for a total of three content editors.
+The CMS plan costs $23 per month when paid annually (about $28โ$29 monthly).
+This plan is great for blogs and content sites, as it includes a custom domain, 2,000 CMS items, site search, three Editor users, unlimited form submissions, and 50GB of bandwidth.

 Ecommerce Site Plans

 Webflow has ecommerce-specific site plans that unlock key features tailored for online stores and webshops.
-The higher ecommerce tiers add crucial functionality like unlimited product variants, real-time shipping rates, discounted pricing, and advanced reporting.
+The higher ecommerce tiers add crucial functionality like 0% Webflow transaction fees, more staff accounts, and higher product limits.

-The Standard plan comes with all the CMS plan features and includes 500 ecommerce items, 2,000 CMS items and 2% transaction fees for $29 per month billed annually, or $42 per month billed monthly.
+The Standard plan comes with all the CMS plan features and includes 500 ecommerce items, 2,000 CMS items, automatic tax calculation, and a 2% Webflow transaction fee for $29 per month billed annually, or $42 per month billed monthly.

-The Plus plan comes with the Business plan features and includes 5,000 ecommerce items, 10,000 CMS items, and 0% transaction fees for $74 per month when you pay by the year, or $84 per month when you pay by the month.
+The Plus plan comes with all Business plan features and includes 5,000 ecommerce items, 10,000 CMS items, up to 10 staff accounts, and 0% Webflow transaction fees for $74 per month when billed annually, or $84 per month when billed monthly.

-The Advanced plan also builds on top of the Business plan, giving you 15,000 ecommerce items, 10,000 CMS items, and no transaction fees for $212 per month annually, or $235 per month when paid monthly.
+The Advanced plan also builds on top of the Business plan, giving you 15,000 ecommerce items, 10,000 CMS items, up to 15 staff accounts, and no transaction fees for $212 per month annually, or $235 per month when paid monthly.

-Altogether, we find that the Plus plan provides ample features and enough inventory for a moderately-sized online store, while the Advanced plan is better suited for those with a large product catalog that has complex bundling and promotions.
+Altogether, we find that the Plus plan provides ample features and enough inventory for a moderately-sized online store, while the Advanced plan is better suited for those with a large product catalog or complex merchandising.

 In-House Workspace Plans

-Webflow’s workspaces provide scaled pricing based on team size, the number of sites, and other permissions.
-Higher tiered plans unlock advanced team collaboration features and are billed per organization rather than per website.
+Webflow’s workspaces provide scaled pricing based on team size, the number of starter sites, and other permissions.
+Higher-tier plans unlock advanced collaboration features and are billed per organization rather than per website.
 You can have multiple sites on each workspace.

-The Core tier costs $19 per month paid by year or $28 for month-to-month, and is meant for smaller teams that want control over their code.
-It comes with three seats, 10 non-hosted sites, and two guest spots.
+The Core tier costs $19 per month billed annually or $28 month-to-month and is meant for teams that want enhanced staging plus code export.
+It comes with one full seat, 10 webflow.io staging sites (up to 300 pages each), custom code, shared libraries, and guest access.

-The Enterprise tier requires custom pricing, but comes with unlimited seats and sites, up to 10 guests, advanced security and performance, a customer success team, and page branching.
+The Enterprise tier requires custom pricing, but comes with more seats, advanced security and performance, customer success, and page branching for parallel work.

 Freelancer & Agency Workspace Plans

-The free tier includes one seat, two non-hosted sites on webflow.io domains, and two workspace guests.
+The free tier includes one seat, two non-hosted sites on webflow.io domains, and two guest teams.

-Keep in mind that although both of these paid tiers have the same general CMS limits for items, collections, fields, and references, only the Agency lets you remove Webflow branding.
+Keep in mind that although both of these paid tiers have the same general CMS limits for items, collections, fields, and references, only the Agency plan lets you run unlimited staging sites.

 Final Thoughts

-If you’re a web designer or developer looking to save time and effort but still want the option to control almost any aspect of your work, there’s nothing on the market quite like Webflow.
-You can rely on its drag-and-drop editor to build a website with beautiful animations and integrations, or you can export the code and customize its templates yourself.
+If youโre a web designer or developer looking to save time and effort but still want the option to control almost any aspect of your work, thereโs nothing on the market quite like Webflow.
+You can rely on its drag-and-drop editor to build a website with beautiful animations and integrations, or you can export the code (with the right workspace) and customize its templates yourself.

 While there are limitations to how deep the no-code-necessary rabbit hole goes, Webflow is an excellent tool that takes a solid stab at giving you the best of both worlds.
 If you happen to only want the best of one of those worlds, check out our list of top website builders and see which platform is right for you.